 Sedella, at the foot of La Maroma

-Situated 650 metres above the sea on the slopes of Mount Maroma, the highest mountain in the province, Sedella is part of the Mudejar route of typical villages of Arab origin.
+The village nestles 650 metres above the sea on the slopes of Mount Maroma.
+It is the highest mountain in the province.
+Sedella is also part of the Mudejar route of typical villages of Arab origin.

-For lovers of hiking and active tourism, Sedella is the other access point to El Saltillo, the other Caminito del Rey, with its suspension bridge, which connects Sedella with Canillas de Aceituno.
+For lovers of hiking and active tourism, Sedella is the other access point to El Saltillo, the other Caminito del Rey.
+Its suspension bridge connects Sedella with Canillas de Aceituno.

 How to get there: https://goo.gl/maps/BDwrMans73XJHGRZA